-MELINDA: I thought this might get you at least a bit interested.
+MJ: I thought this might get you at least a bit interested.
 I don’t know where the story’s ultimately going, but this really was a satisfying installment.

 MICHELLE: I might wait until volume four, but if it continues to actually let Shizuo have some success, then I just might have to check it out.

-MELINDA: So, what have you brought for our first night home? :)
+MJ: So, what have you brought for our first night home? :)

 MICHELLE: Both of my choices tonight are from VIZ, one each from the Shonen Jump and Shojo Beat imprints.
 From the former, I read the first two volumes of Nura: Rise of the Yokai Clan by Hiroshi Shiibashi.
 It’s the story of Rikuo Nura, who is 3/4 human and 1/4 yokai and is set to inherit leadership of the yokai clan his grandfather rules.
 Rikuo’s not thrilled by this, but neither are the yokai, who regard him as a weak human unfit to lead them.